 Hiking – Rim Rock Trail near the Visitor Center is a remarkable hike 2-mile trek around the Square Tower ruins.
 It circles around the top of the canyon, passing by many ruins like Hovenweep Castle.
 There is an option to take a trail into the canyon as well.
 The trail takes 1.5-2 hours.

 The trails on the Colorado side can be accessed most of the way by an unmanaged dirt road.
-Some are located next to the “Painted Hand” ruin from the Canyons of the Ancients, which is nice and makes it easy to see both national monuments at the same time.
+Some are located next to the “Painted Hand” ruins from the Canyons of the Ancients, which is nice and makes it easy to see both national monuments at the same time.
 The ruin sites aren’t as well marked on the Colorado side.
 They are marked just by a small wooden sign with a picture of a white dove.
 Check out Mesa Verde National Park for more archeological treks.

 Tips:

 - It gets hot out here and there’s not much around.
-Bring a full tank of gas, water and snacks.
+Bring a full tank of gas, water, and snacks.

-- One of the ruins takes you by “Paint Hand”, part of Canyons of the Ancients National Monument.
+- One of the ruins takes you by “Paint Hand”, part of the Canyons of the Ancients National Monument.
 It’s best to combine the two sites into one trip.

 Details